ngocvyphan/photography_session/README.md

 Report 1: Allow users to select the date of booking the photography session and display the photography session booking of that booking date
 </br>
 Report 2: Allow users to select a lower limit cost and upper limit cost and display any photography session in that cost range

+---
+## Sprint 1 ##

+- Ensure the project is public
+- Can add team members to the project
+- Send a link to your repo to the instructor, BA, and PM
+- Ensure the project has issue tracking
+--> Jira issues needs to be used this year.

+## Sprint 2 ##

+This sprint will deal with completing the report requirement of the project and involves working with JDBC in your projects.
+In your project team, there will be some collaboration needed to have the report requirements specified and to test the report.
+The report requirements are to be specified in the Bitbucket readme file.
+The coding is to be completed individually.
+The class example project will provide an example of each of the requirements for this sprint.
+Note that each team member will have their respective issues to complete separately from the other teammates' issues.
+JDBC The reports are to be implemented using DAO classes with JDBC (rather than Spring Data JPA).
+The reports must allow the user to enter the criteria for the report on an input form and then be taken to a report results view.
+File I/O In addition to displaying the report results to the screen, the web application should save the report to a file.
+The file should be saved in "c:\cis2232\" folder and be named based on the type of report and the current date.
+An example of a filename could be "TicketOrdersForCustomer202105111537.txt".

+## Sprint 3 ##

+- List functionality is implemented.
+- Add functionality is implemented.
+- Delete functionality is implemented.
+- Update functionality is implemented.
+- Validation is implemented for add and update functionality (using Spring Data JPA)

+## Sprint 4 ##

+This sprint will require implementing a basic REST API for your project.
+- Jersey setup in the projects.
+- Service to get all.
+- Service to get one.
+- Service to delete.
+- Service to add (post).
+- Return an appropriate http response code if the post service includes invalid data values.

+## Sprint 5 ##

+The project was completed in small sprints.
+This final sprint will be used to ensure that all the pieces are working.
+Finishing touches.
+Ensure that the main business Controller files are coded to meet CIS programming standards (including Javadocs, naming, and formatting).
+A demonstration in class or by narrated screen record video is expected by the end of the semester.